 In our next blog, we shall discuss how ValQ can bring all of these KPIs on a single canvas for better Inventory Planning.
 Stay tuned to know more about ValQ for Inventory Management.
 Register today and participate in our next Webinar on Inventory Planning & Control using Microsoft Power BI.

 Webinar dated 26th Feb-2020 (Asia Pacific).
 Click here to watch replay.

 Webinar dated 27th Feb-2020 (US and Other Regions).
-Click here to register.
+Click here to watch replay.